thekugelmeister/lilypond-bhs/README.md

 ### Basic Usage

+After cloning this repository, to begin creating a score, create a `.ly` file in the top level `bhs-lilypond` directory.

 Creating a barbershop score with this package requires the following basic steps:
 * Select a pre-defined score specification that defines the desired voice parts and layout
 * Provide music and lyrics that match that score specification